gus4stws/parsec_programming/README.md

 1. Don't spend more than two hours on this.
 We hope that you can accomplish both of these tasks within an hour or so.
 2. If you think that this is way more work than one hour, please let me know.
 This is Parsec's first time with this type of challenge.
 Your feedback would be greatly appreciated.
 3. You can and _should_ use every tool at your disposable--i.e. google things, use ChatGPT, StackOverflow, whatever you want.
 Go crazy.
-4. I didn't include an icon for the check mark ¯\_(ツ)_/¯ you can make it with CSS using a ::before tag if you're a wizard.
-You can also just toggle the color or something like that.
-I won't dock you points over this.
-5. Colors and font sizes are all in `./client/src/assets/base.scss`.
+4. Colors and font sizes are all in `./client/src/assets/base.scss`.
 Use `--color-accent-one` for blue, and `--color-text` for grey/black.

 Specific judgement criteria are specified below.
 In addition to this, your overall implementatio decisions will be judged out of ten points: